Owner Functions

 CallbackConfirmation (optional): This defines if a

-is completed after receiving a callback (Binary) from a specific address instead of after a correct execution.
+NonAtomicFunctionis completed after receiving a callback (Binary) from a specific address instead of after a correct execution.
 This is used in case of the correct message execution not being enough to consider the message completed, so it will define what callback we should receive from a specific address to flag that message as completed.
-For this, the processor will append anexecution_id
+For this, the processor will append anexecution_idto the message which will be also passed in the callback by the service to identify what function this callback is for.

 -